 Look, we get it: Swimming in a pool is just easier.
 The water is clear, the path is clearly marked with lane lines, and you don’t have to hassle with putting on a wetsuit.
 But unless your triathlon takes place in a pool, it’s a good idea to hit the open water for at least a few swim workouts before race day.
 As coach Sara McLarty explains in the video below, you can replicate just about any pool workout in a lake, ocean, or other body of water.
 The key is to count strokes instead of meters or yards.
-Here’s one idea from McLarty and the rest of the Swim Like a Pro team.
+Here’s one workout from coach Sara McLarty that shows you how.

 For more on open-water swimming, check out these resources: